 Editing Storage Media Files

 To edit a storage file click the edit button under the actions column.

-On the edit page you will see 2 waveforms.
+On the edit page, you will see 2 waveforms.
 The bottom waveform shows the entire audio file, the top shows the zoomed view.
-You can change the zoomed view using the zoom level slider (maximum value shows full waveform).
+You can change the zoomed view using the zoom level slider (the maximum value shows the full waveform).

 You can preview the file by clicking the play button.
 The file will play from the black marker, click any point in the waveform to move the playback marker.

 If there is just a segment of the audio that you would like to use.
 You can create a clip from the audio file by selecting the clips dropdown.
 Select the start and endpoint of the clip within your audio file.